Before we get into the RAW Review: Feb 17, sometimes you need to ask life’s big questions.

 I’m not sure how I feel about this whole situation.

-Part of me really hates it and thinks that it’s too slow of a build towards the inevitable Edge return and victory at Wrestlemania and the other part of me really loves it, for the same reasons.
+Part of me hates it and thinks that it’s too slow of a build towards the inevitable Edge return and victory at Wrestlemania and the other part of me loves it, for the same reasons.

 Regardless, the utter brutality that Orton unleashed on Hardy was so shocking that it caused a little boy in the audience to cry.

 Along with a woman who doesn’t seem to understand that if Randy had done it for real he’d now be doing about 10 years for assault.